 Mont St. Michel, France - Straight from a fantasy novel, this peninsula is one of the most beautiful sights in France.
 From Rennes, a regional train will take you there in 55 minutes.

 Füssen, Germany - In this German town, you'll find the magical Neuschwanstein Castle, which was the direct inspiration for the Sleeping Beauty Castle in Disneyland.
 From Munich, a regional train will take you there in 2 hours.

 The wonderful thing about regional trains is that you don’t usually need to worry about reserving a seat.
 You can simply hop on and off whenever you like and if you happen to miss your train, the next one is right around the corner.

 There are exceptions of regional trains that do need to be reserved in advance, such as airport services and some InterCity and EuroCity trains.
 These are fast regional trains that make fewer stops and operate between the bigger cities.
 They appear in the Eurail timetable as "IC" and "EC" and you can usually make your reservations for them at the train station.

 Do you want to avoid reservations while planning your trip?
 In the Eurail timetable, simply check the box that states ‘avoid trains that require reservations'.

 Excited to travel Europe with regional trains?
 Read the following tips for a smooth journey:

-Many European stations have lockers or a left luggage office where you can leave your belongings for as long as you want.
+Most European stations have lockers or a left luggage office where you can leave your belongings for as long as you want.
 This way you can easily explore towns and villages along your route, even just for a few hours.

 If you’re traveling with a 1st class Eurail pass, regional trains are your best friend.
 Many regional trains offer comfortable 1st class cars with plenty of seats available.